Gaheris: French cyclical prose and their foreign adaptations

-His death during Lancelot's rescue of Guinevere from execution is recounted in the Mort Artu, the concluding section of the Vulgate and Post-Vulgate cycles.
-While Gawain and Gareth refuse to take part in Mordred and Agravain's plot against Lancelot and Guinevere, Arthur commands the remaining brothers to guard the queen's execution.
-Gaheris and Gareth reluctantly comply, though Gawain declines.
-When Lancelot arrives to save Guinevere, he kills both brothers.
-In the Vulgate Mort Artu, Gaheris kills Meliadus the Black before having his helmet knocked off by Hector de Maris, after which a sword strike by Lancelot splits his head in half.
-Their deaths drive Gawain into a vengeful rage, and the ensuing feud contributes to the downfall of Arthur's realm.
+Their death during Lancelot's rescue of Guinevere from execution is recounted in the Mort Artu, the concluding section of the Vulgate and Post-Vulgate cycles.
+After Gaheriet (Gareth in Malory) refuses to join the plot of Mordred and Agravain against Lancelot and Guinevere (both Gaheriet and Gaheries refuse in the English Stanzaic Morte Arthur), Arthur commands the brothers to guard the queen's execution.
+Gaheriet and Guerrehes (Malory's Gaheris and Gareth) reluctantly comply.
+In Malory, when Lancelot arrives to save Guinevere, he kills the both brothers present there, despite them attending unarmed to show they are acting against their will, by accident.
+In the Vulgate Mort Artu, Guerrehet is killed by Bors in combat, while Lancelot inadvertently (and learning about it only later) kills Gaheriet, who has his helmet knocked off by Hector de Maris, after which the battle-mad Lancelot splits his head in half.
+Invariably, their deaths (in the VC, especially that of Gaheriet, who worshipped Lancelot) drive Gawain into a vengeful rage against Lancelot, and the ensuing feud contributes to the fall of Arthur and his kingdom.
+Gawain's wrath is more justified in the VC version, where Lancelot does not apologise to him and does not try to explain himself, unlike how he does in Malory.

-Different characters by this name
+Other Gaheris characters

-In the Post-Vulgate version of the Mort Artu, a knight from North Wales also named Gaheris takes the vacant Round Table seat that had belonged to Gaheris of Orkney following the latter's death.
-This 'new' Gaheris (Gaheres de Norgales) participates in the ensuing civil war, fighting on the side of Arthur and Gawain against the followers of Lancelot.
+In the Post-Vulgate version of the Mort Artu, a knight from North Wales also named Gaheris takes the vacant Round Table seat that had belonged to the work's equivalent of Gareth following the latter's death.
+This 'new' Gaheris (Gaheres/Gaheris de Norgales) participates in the ensuing civil war, fighting on the side of Arthur and Gawain against the followers of Lancelot.

 Adding to the confusion, there is also Gaheris of Karaheu, another Knight of the Round Table.
 Both are entirely distinct from Gaheris, the brother of Gawain.